Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 This section is based on Chapter 18 of “Advanced Microeconomics (Second Edition)” (Jiang Chundian).
 I basically just selectively copied and pasted.

-For a more通俗 explanation of Arrow’s impossibility theorem, you can refer to the following video:
+For more accessible explanations of Arrow’s impossibility theorem, refer to this video:

 Social Welfare Functional

-We have used sets in probability theory to represent the range of event outcomes, and the reason why functionals are called “functional” is that they study mappings from set space to set space.
-We are studying a class of mapping functions, or in other words, “functional” means the object of study is a function of functions; nonlinear functionals are a form of path optimization, which can be referenced in another blog post “Calculus of Variations Study Notes”.
+In probability theory, we used sets to represent event outcome ranges.
+The term “functional” is “general” because it studies mappings from set spaces to set spaces; we study a class of mapping functions, or in other words, “general” refers to studying functions of functions; nonlinear functionals represent path optimization, refer to another blog post “Calculus of Variations Study Notes.”

 Some advanced microeconomic reasoning relies on sets as the space for decision elements: